rhli/Degraded-First-Scheduler/README.md

 =====

 This is the code package of degraded-first task scheduler.
-This readme file will lead you through an example of how degraded-first works on a single-node cluster.
 This package is ONLY tested with Ubuntu 12.04.
 Have fun.

 Install
 =====

-This package relies on hadoop-0.22.0 and HDFS-RAID, in order to install, we embed source code into hadoop-0.22.0 and recompile it.
+This package relies on hadoop-0.22.0 and HDFS-RAID.
+To install, we embed source code into hadoop-0.22.0 and recompile.

-1.  install g++, ant, java, set up $HADOOP_HOME(where you will place your hadoop), $JAVA_HOME(where is the sdk).
+1. Install g++, ant, java, set up $HADOOP_HOME(where you will place your hadoop), $JAVA_HOME(where is the sdk).

-2.  download
+2. Download
     [hadoop-0.22.0](http://archive.apache.org/dist/hadoop/core/hadoop-0.22.0/hadoop-0.22.0.tar.gz).
-    Untar hadoop-0.22.0.tar.gz, mv to $HADOOP_HOME
+    Untar hadoop-0.22.0.tar.gz, mv to $HADOOP_HOME.

 3. Run install.sh.
 This script integrates degraded first scheduler into hadoop-0.22.0 and help you finish most configurations.
 >    bash install.sh

-4. In $HADOOP_HOME/conf/masters, enter the hostname or host ip of your namenode.
-    (don't forget to remove the default one if you don't need it)
+4. In $HADOOP_HOME/conf/masters, enter the hostname or host ip of your namenode (don't forget to remove the default one if you don't need it).

-5. In $HADOOP_HOME/conf/slaves, enter the hostname or host ip of your datanode.
-    (don't forget to remove the default one if you don't need it)
+5. In $HADOOP_HOME/conf/slaves, enter the hostname or host ip of your datanode (don't forget to remove the default one if you don't need it).

-6. In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where you want to put the hadoop file in your machine, better to use absolute path) and fs.default.name.
+6. In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where you want to put the hadoop file in your machine, use absolute path) and fs.default.name.
 >   <property>
 >   <name>hadoop.tmp.dir</name>
 >   <value>*put your path here(absolute path)*</value>
 >   </property>
 >   <property>
 >   <name>fs.default.name</name>
 >   <value>hdfs://*your namenode hostname or ip*:54310</value>
 >   </property>

 7. In $HADOOP_HOME/conf/hdfs-site.xml, config the *block size* and *packet